Varsity (Cambridge)

 Varsity is the oldest of Cambridge University's main student newspapers.
 It has been published continuously since 1947 and is one of only three fully independent student newspapers in the UK.
 It moved back to being a weekly publication in Michaelmas 2015, and is published every Friday during term time.

-Varsity has received numerous awards, including repeated recognition at the now defunct Guardian Student Media Awards.
+Varsity has received recognition at the now defunct Guardian Student Media Awards.

 History

 Varsity is one of Britain's oldest student newspapers.
 Its first edition was published on 17 January 1931, as Varsity: the Cambridge University Illustrated (later The Varsity Weekly, and then the Cambridge Varsity Post.
 However, the first few years saw Varsity get off to a shaky start.
 In 1932, a controversy about some of its stories resulted in the editor being challenged to a duel, and the following year the paper went bankrupt (having lost £100).

 Revival

 A variety of attempts to revive Varsity led to the paper resurfacing periodically over the following decade, but it was not until 1947 that the paper was re-established permanently in its current form.
 Harry Newman Jr (1921–2001), a graduate of Harvard University and Harvard Business School, then studying for a postgraduate degree at St John's College, Cambridge, decided that Cambridge needed a proper American-style campus newspaper modelled on The Harvard Crimson.
 With the post-war rationing of newsprint, only publications that had existed before the War could be allocated paper, and so the obsolete publication name Varsity was used.